RosettaCommons/documentation/rosetta_basics/run-options.md

 -run:seed_offset                This value will be added to the random number seed.
 Useful when
-                                using time as seed and submitting many jobs to clusters.Using the condor job id will force jobs that are started in the same second to still have different initial seeds".default='0'.
+                                using time as seed and submitting many jobs to clusters.Using the condor job id will force jobs that are started in the same second to still have different initial seeds.
+Default='0'.
 [Integer] Used for non-MPI parellel runs

 -run:delay                      Wait N seconds before doing anything at all.
 Useful for cluster
                                 job staggering.
 Default='0'.
 [String]